by Adam Welbourn

-Today the Moon is at Apogee at a distance of 404,895 km (251,591 miles) the furthest point out in its orbit around the Earth this month
+Sunday 11th October – The Moon is at Apogee today at a distance of 406,390 km (252,519 miles), the furthest point its orbit will take it away from the Earth this month

 As usual, if you take any photos throughout October you’d like to show us, please tweet them to us using the link below!
 We’d love to see your efforts and we’ll re-tweet them to your fellow sky-watchers!